lspector/propeller/README.md

 thing you may want to do is to open `src/propeller/session.cljc` and evaluate the namespace declaration and the commented-out expressions therein.
 These demonstrate core components of Propeller including complete genetic programming runs.
-When conducting complete GP runs this way (using `gp/gp`), depending on your IDE you may need to explicitly open and load the problem file before evaluating the calls to `require` and `gp/gp`.
+When conducting complete genetic programming runs this way (using `gp/gp`), depending on your IDE you may need to explicitly open and load the problem file before evaluating the calls to `require` and `gp/gp`.

 To run Propeller from the command line, on a genetic programming problem that is defined within this project, you will probably want to use either